 I’m eclectic, not a secret.
 I like to talk about many different things.
 And I’m deluding myself into thinking that just adding tags to the posts I’m publishing would be enough to distinguish the threads in my publishing flow clearly.
 If you pick a tag on my blog and read those articles, maybe you will find continuity, but the problem is with the daily cadence.
 The question is, what’s the continuity between my thoughts when I am writing every day?

-books collective intelligence communication complexity creativity critical thinking design design thinking education educational games facilitation facilitation methods free-flowing future thinking game design how instructional design learning networked thinking networks newsletter note-taking notes online publishing personal development personal knowledge management planning podcasts poetry problem-solving professional development research reviews Ship 30 for 30 speculative design strategic design sustainability systemic design systems thinking thinking UX Design what why writing zettelkasten
+books collective intelligence communication complexity creativity critical thinking design design thinking education educational games facilitation facilitation methods free-flowing future thinking game design how instructional design learning networked thinking networks newsletter note-taking notes personal development personal knowledge management podcasts poetry problem-solving professional development research reviews Ship 30 for 30 short stories speculative design storytelling strategic design sustainability systemic design systems thinking thinking UX Design what why writing zettelkasten

 This is my scrapbook.
 This is my diary.
 I have diverse ideas, several of them every day.
 And I can barely write down one of them when I find the time to do it.
 And that is the lucky moment in which I am publishing this post to update my streak.
 But that is not a reason to put the burden of making sense of lots of different pieces in a continuous flow on my readers’ shoulders.

 There is fragmentation in my content.
 And it’s not helping clarity, consistency in the narrative.
 It’s challenging to follow a discourse.